Development of a Compton Imager Setup

-Our detector timing resolution is 0.1~$\mu$s, while the light travel time for a scattered photon between the two detectors is sub-nanosecond.
-Hence the simple criterion for selecting Compton events is that photons should have the same timestamp in both the detectors.
+Our clock speed is 0.1~$\mu$s, while the light travel time for a scattered photon between the two detectors is sub-nanosecond.
+Hence the simple criterion for selecting Compton events is that photons should have the same timestamp in both detectors.
 We note that our codes on the PYNQ board PL run in parallel acquiring data from both detectors simultaneously, thereby ensuring that such photon pairs would indeed get the same timestamp.

 All such event pairs from one of our data sets are shown in Figure~\ref{fig:e0_vs_e1}.
 The histograms on the sides show the spectra for such events in the individual detectors.
 We see that the individual detector spectra show a peak at low energies, consistent with being dominated by electronic noise.